Vietnam railways – HCMC to Da Nang, Vietnam

 I can still hit some of the cities with my Wizz Air all-you-can-fly pass as detailed in this blog.

-Vung Tau, Vietnam – Ferry roadtrip!!
+Vung Tau, Vietnam – Ferry road trip!!⛎

 I noticed a lot of Lunar New Year displays in HCMC, but Vung Tao goes all in, as it was incredible to see.
-I have attached a hyperlink and summary below:

 Chinese New Year 2025 is also called Spring Festival or the Chinese Lunar New Year.
 In Mandarin, it’s called Guonian or Chunjie.
 2025 is the Year of the Snake.